horsemanjackyliu/freightorder/Segtion 07 Create  data definition for tables/README.md

 Push ***Command + S*** in Mac and activate it .

-## Step 3: Update data definition ZR_FREIGHTORDER and re-activate it .
+## 3. Update data definition ZR_FREIGHTORDER and re-activate it .

 ```
 @AccessControl.authorizationCheck: #NOT_REQUIRED